prismicio-community/imgix-url-builder/CONTRIBUTING.md

 **CI configuration (`.github/workflows/ci.yml`)**

-Our CI workflow is configured to run against all commits and pull requests directed toward the `master` branch.
+Our CI workflow is configured to run against all commits and pull requests directed toward the `main` branch.
 It makes sure the project builds and passes all tests configured on it (lint, unit, e2e, etc.) Coverage and bundle size are also collected by this workflow.

 ### 📁 &nbsp;`dist`